unChartedZone/boots.vim/README.md

 Dark colorscheme for vim.

-Installation:
+Use your favorite plugin manager for installation.
+I like [vim-plug](https://github.com/junegunn/vim-plug).

 ```
 call plug#begin()
-Plug 'scwood/vim-hybrid' " use your favorite plugin manager
+Plug 'scwood/vim-hybrid'
 call plug#end()

 syntax on